IBM/chopstix/docs/workflow.md

 4. Trace the invocation of interest to generate the corresponding Microprobe test files (MPTs).
 5. Generate a microbenchmark from the MPTs.
-6. (Optional) Trace microbenchmark detailed memory access pattern.
-7. (Optional) Regenerate microbenchmark using MPTs and detailed memory access pattern.
+6. (Optional) Trace microbenchmark detailed memory access pattern and regenerate the microbenchmark using the  MPTs and detailed memory access pattern.

+The rest of the decoument provides details on each of the steps.

+## Bechmark profiling

+## Function profiling

+## Invocation selection

+## Invocation tracing

+## Microbenchmark generation

+## Microbenchmark